aoli-hrbust/bagging-anchor-imc/README.md

 # Local and Global Bagging of Anchor-graphs for IMC

-The demo code of Incomplete Multi-view Clustering via Local and Global Bagging of Anchor Graphs (Under Review).
+The demo code of Incomplete Multi-view Clustering via Local and Global Bagging of Anchor Graphs.

 <img src="./docs/framework.jpg" alt="Overview" width="80%">